stac-extensions/classification/README.md

 - 2: "Cloud"
 - 3: "Cloud shadow"

-`color-hint` only is intended to *hint* a reasonable color for clients to use and is not intended to convey styling.
+`color-hint` only is intended to *hint* a reasonable color for clients to use and is not intended to define styling.

 ## Contributing